 1. Evaluation of successful e-learnings and online courses

-We analyzed over 8,000 courses on our online learning platform blink.it to find the success factors for good online courses.
+We analyzed over 8,000 courses on our online learning platform blink.it to identify the success factors for good online courses.

 Evaluation by hand + eye

-The evaluation was not done by a computer: Each successful course was individually examined and categorized as "e-learning" or "blended learning" based on its content.
-Why these categories are important, you will learn later.
+The evaluation was taken over by no computer: Every successful course was individually reviewed and categorized as “e-learning” or “blended learning” based on its content.
+You will learn later why these categories are important.

 What does “successful” mean?

-We speak of "success" when an online course not only has a certain quality content-wise (which we cannot comprehensively evaluate in our study), but above all regarding the motivation of the participants: Did the participants really engage with the content?
-Did they not only start the courses but also complete them to the end?
-Therefore, the definition for "successful" in the context of our evaluation is:
+We speak of “success” when an online course not only has a certain quality in its content (which we cannot comprehensively assess in our study), but above all based on the motivation of the participants: Did the participants actually view the content?
+Did they not only start the courses but also complete them until the end?
+Therefore, the definition of “successful” in the context of our evaluation is:

 Example of the course completion rate

-A completion rate of 10% indicates, for example, that participants viewed on average 10% of the content.
-A perfect course has a completion rate of 100%: this means that 100% of the content was viewed by all participants!
+A completion rate of 10% indicates, for example, that participants viewed an average of 10% of the content.
+A perfect course has a completion rate of 100%: that means, 100% of the content was viewed by all participants!

-Enough math for now!
+Enough mathematics for now!
 Here are the results of our evaluation:

-2. Results: How course length influences e-learning success
+2. Results: How course length affects e-learning success

 Note: In the following, “successful” means a course completion rate between 75% and 100%.

 Graphic 1: Results of our course study.
-Successful courses with a maximum of 25 contents are usually blended learning courses; successful courses with 25-75 blinks are predominantly pure e-learning courses.
+Successful courses with a maximum of 25 pieces of content are mostly blended learning courses; successful courses with 25-75 blinks are predominantly pure e-learning courses.

 2 important learnings from our study:

-The majority of successful courses with at most 25 contents are blended learning courses.
+The majority of successful courses with at most 25 pieces of content are blended learning courses.

-The majority of successful courses with more than 25 contents are pure e-learning courses.
+The majority of successful courses with more than 25 pieces of content are pure e-learning courses.

-You can see that successful blended learning courses manage with significantly fewer individual learning contents - while successful e-learning courses can also be successful with more learning contents.
+So you can see that successful blended learning courses manage with significantly fewer individual learning contents – whereas successful e-learning courses with more learning contents can also be equally successful.

 3. Our tips for your online courses: